San Francesco della

-A third work by Paolo Veronese is mentioned by Ridolfi, a Virgin and Saints fresco commissioned by the Cuccina family in 1562 for their altar in the sacristy here, and even repainted after it was damaged in the Arsenale fire of 1574, but itself destroyed.
+A third work by Paolo Veronese is mentioned by Ridolfi, a Virgin and Saints fresco commissioned by the Cuccina family in 1562 for their altar in the sacristy here, and even repainted after it was damaged in the Arsenale fire of 1574, was destroyed.

 A fresco depicting The Conversion of Mary Magdalene by Federico Zuccaro, formerly in the Grimani chapel here, is now lost.
 A copy by Pedro Campaña is in the National Gallery in London.

 View of the Campo and the Church of San Francesco della Vigna by Francesco Guardi (below right).
 And (further below right) an engraving of the church by Carlevarijs.

 The church on TV

 The convent with the row of columns in front (see above) stands in for the Questura headquarters in the German TV adaptations of Donna Leon's Brunetti novels.

 Base Renaissance, but must be visited in order to see the John Bellini.